Matt Hardy: Personal life

 Hardy was in a six-year relationship with wrestler Amy Dumas, better known as Lita.
 They first met in January 1999 at a NWA Mid-Atlantic show but did not begin dating until a few months later.
 They broke up in February 2005 when he discovered that she was having an affair with one of Hardy's close friends, fellow wrestler Adam Copeland, better known as Edge.
 Hardy also dated WWE wrestler Ashley Massaro.

 Hardy married wrestler Rebecca Reyes, better known as Reby Sky, on October 5, 2013.
 They have three sons and one daughter.
 Hardy had previously been an addict, and credits his wife for helping him get clean.

 Hardy is good friends with fellow wrestlers Marty Garner, Shannon Moore, and Gregory Helms.
 In December 2020, he claimed to have Native American ancestry.

 Legal issues

-Hardy was arrested for a DUI on August 20, 2011.
+Hardy was arrested for alleged DUI on August 20, 2011.
 Two days later, he was arrested on felony drug charges when police found steroids in his home.
 In November 2011, Hardy was removed from court-ordered rehab and sent back to jail for drinking.

 In January 2014, Hardy and his wife were both arrested after a fight at a hotel.